travis-ci/docs-travis-ci-com/blog/_posts/2013-06-20-coffee-office-hours-in-london.md

 With all that said, we do love London for one special reason alone, it is home to our awesome friends at [Pusher](http://pusher.com)!

-Because we love to show our Pusher friends so much, we thought it would be great to hold a coffee meetup TOGETHER!
+Because we love our Pusher friends so much, we thought it would be great to hold a coffee meetup **TOGETHER!**

-Come to [Workshop coffee in Clerkenwell, London](http://lanyrd.com/2013/pusher-travis-ci-coffee-meetup/), on Monday the 24th of June from 3pm to chat about testing, dev ops, the Queen, and of course, a coffee on Travis and Pusher!
+Come to [Workshop coffee in Clerkenwell, London](http://lanyrd.com/2013/pusher-travis-ci-coffee-meetup/), on Monday the 24th of June from 3pm for a high 5, or maybe to chat about testing, dev ops, or the Queen, and of course, a coffee on Travis and Pusher!

 ![Travis and Pusher in Love](/images/travis-and-pusher-in-love.jpeg)